wp-plugins/newsletter-html-generator/readme.txt

 == Description ==

-Newsletter HTML Generator plugin extracts title, teaser (or excerpt), author name, featured image, permalink, shortlink, date from current post and generates full HTML-code of ready to send newsletter based on templates you provide.
+Newsletter HTML Generator plugin extracts title, teaser (or excerpt), author name, featured image, permalink, shortlink, date from current post and generates full HTML-code of ready to send newsletter based on the templates you provide.
 You just copy and paste the final HTML-code in your favorite newsletter sending service like Mailchimp, GetResponse, Campaign Monitor, etc.

 ### How does it work?
 The plugin makes custom post type "Email Templates".